-Location is everything when buying a new house and recent research conducted by Clydesdale and Yorkshire Banks reaffirm the famous phrase: ‘location, location, location’.
+Location is everything when buying a new house.
+Recent research conducted by Clydesdale and Yorkshire Banks reaffirms the famous phrase: “location, location, location”.

 The housing market has been an up and down rollercoaster for the past few years and hit by an economic downturn, buyers are still considering location over affordability when it comes to packing up and moving elsewhere.

 According to the annual Homebuyers Research, the importance of living in the right area stands true with 59% of homeowners in the UK.
 At 64%, Scots seem to consider location as one of the most important factors for buying a home.

 The table below breaks down the regional % when considering location as a key influence when buying a house: